AnnaPaulish/PCSC_ODE_Solver/README.md

 git clone https://github.com/ldriever/PCSC_ODE_Solver.git
 ```

-## How to run the code frome the Command Line
+## How to run the code from the Command Line

 ## The code structure
 - `CMakeLists.txt`: the main executable file is main.cpp